On Robustness of Finetuned Transformer-based NLP Models: Methodology

-For our experiments, we use a Transformer-encoder model (BERT-base), a Transformer-decoder model (GPT-2) and a Transformer encoder-decoder model (T5-base).
-For obtaining model representations, we extract the hidden states for BERT and GPT-2 and encoder hidden states for T5 for each token in a sentence and average them to obtain a single representation of 768 dimensions.
+We experiment with a Transformer encoder (BERT-base), a decoder (GPT-2) and an encoder-decoder model (T5-base) for classification tasks.
+For generative tasks, we use GPT-2 and T5-base.
+For obtaining model representations, we extract the hidden states for BERT and GPT-2 and encoder hidden states for T5 for each token and average them to obtain a single representation of 768 size.